Purpose

 Overall system health summary

-Health status and version of the platform
+Health status of the platform

-Health status and version of the admin database
+Health status of the admin database

-Health status and versions of all registered repository databases
+Health status of all registered repository databases

 Example Response